CaiLiLab/MuRaL/docs/usage.rst

 ``mural_vx.x.x.sif`` file.

-If your machine has GPUs and you want to use GPU resources for MuRaL tools, please remember to set the '--nv' flag for Singularity commands.
+If your machine has GPUs and you want to use GPU resources for MuRaL tools, please remember to set the ``--nv`` flag for Singularity commands.
 See the following examples:

 ::